 HALEU is uranium that has been enriched so that the concentration of the fissile isotope U-235 is between 5 and 20 percent of the mass of the fuel.
 This is higher than the 3 to 5 percent U-235 concentration, or “assay,” of Low-Enriched Uranium that fuels the existing fleet of light water reactors.
 It is still far below the 90 percent assay used to make weapons or power the U.S. Navy’s fleet of nuclear submarines and aircraft carriers.

 HALEU fuel has many advantages that improve reactor performance.
-Because the U235 is more concentrated, the fuel assemblies and reactors can be smaller, which is one reason why many small modular reactor (SMR) designs will run on HALEU.
-The reactors do not need to be refueled as often, and they can achieve higher “burnup” rates, which means less fuel will be required and less waste will be produced.
+The higher concentration of fissile U-235 means the fuel assemblies and reactors can be smaller, and reactors don’t need refueling as often, which is why many small modular reactor (SMR) and microreactor designs will run on HALEU.
+HALEU can also reduce the volume of waste generated.

 HALEU can also be used in next generation fuel forms for the existing fleet of reactors.
 These new HALEU-based fuels bring improved economics and inherent safety features, while also increasing the amount of carbon-free electricity that can be generated.